CollinHeist/CropTop/README.md

 put reddit post with > in here

 ## Wednesday, September 12th
-The reddit post has blown up, the full post can be found here, but the take aways are.
+The reddit post has blown up, the full post can be found [here](link), but the take aways are.

-I attened a workshop today on git, and have decided to port everything to github, for version control.
+I attended a UI Library workshop today on Git.
+I have used Git before in the past, but never quite realized how useful it was as a collaboration tool.
+For documenting my end of the project, I have decided to port everything to github, for version control.
+I'm going to be keeping my personal logbook in a markdown file, which should make professional formatting intuitive.

 Ryan and I also picked up the prototype device and I started to pick it apart.
 Here is a picture of the current prototype.